MicrosoftLearning/mslearn-fabric/Instructions/Labs/07-real-time-Intelligence.md

 # Get started with Real-Time Intelligence in Microsoft Fabric

-Microsoft Fabric provides a Real-Time Hub in which you can create analytical solutions for real-time data streams.
-In this exercise, you'll explore some of the main features of the Real-Time Intelligence capabilities in Microsoft Fabric in order to familiarize yourself with them.
+Microsoft Fabric provides Real-Time Intelligence, enabling you to create analytical solutions for real-time data streams.
+In this exercise, you'll use the Real-Time Intelligence capabilities in Microsoft Fabric to ingest, analyze, and visualize a real-time stream of stock market data.

 This lab takes approximately **30** minutes to complete.